 Suzanne Hicks was diagnosed with Melanoma in 2001 and Breast Cancer in 2003.
 Nationally she is an active member of the National Breast Cancer Coalition, the Scientific Advisory Committee for the Love/Avon Army of Women, and is a Consumer Reviewer for the DOD Breast Cancer Research Program.
 In New York State she is a Voting Member of the New York State Health Research Science Board and locally she is a member of the Capital Region Action Against Breast Cancer and has started a small breast cancer peer study group.
 Suzanne has attended NBCC’s Project Lead Institute and Clinical Trials training.
 She is a Clinical Assistant Professor of Psychiatry at Albany Medical College and closed her 30-year Psychotherapy Practice in 2005.
 Currently she devotes time to both Advocacy and Art, with a studio in Albany, NY.

-Richard M. Hoffman, MD, MPH, a general internist, is a Professor of Medicine at the University of New Mexico School of Medicine and a staff physician at the Albuquerque VA Medical Center.
-He also serves as Interim Director for Cancer Prevention at the University of New Mexico Cancer Center.
+Richard M. Hoffman, MD, MPH, is Professor of Internal Medicine and Epidemiology, and Director of the Division of General Internal Medicine for the University of Iowa Carver College of Medicine/Iowa City VA Medical Center.
+He was previously a Professor of Medicine at the University of New Mexico School of Medicine and a staff physician at the Albuquerque VA Medical Center.
 He received his MD from the Johns Hopkins University School of Medicine in 1984 and completed an internal medicine residency at the Oregon Health Sciences University in Portland, Oregon in 1987.
 In 1992, he completed an ambulatory care fellowship at the VA Puget Sound in Seattle and received an MPH from the University of Washington.
 His areas of research interest are prostate and colorectal cancer screening and prostate cancer treatment outcomes, with expertise in clinical epidemiology, health services research, and meta-analysis.
-He is a medical editor for prostate cancer topics for the Foundation for Informed Medical Decision Making and works with the Foundation to develop shared decision making tools for prostate cancer screening and treatment of localized prostate cancer.
+He is a medical editor for prostate cancer topics for the Informed Medical Decisions Foundation and works with the Foundation to develop shared decision making tools for prostate cancer screening and treatment of localized prostate cancer.

 Former CNN Medical Correspondent Andrew Holtz is an independent journalist based in Portland, Oregon.
 He is the author of three books that compare TV depictions of health care to reality: “The Medical Science of House, M.D.”
 (2006), “The Real Grey’s Anatomy” (2010) and “House M.D. vs. Reality” (2011).
 Holtz wrote an award-winning series of columns on medicine in the media for Oncology Times.
 A series of videos he did on health news and understanding health research and health care are archived here.
 Holtz was a member of the board of directors of the Association of Health Care Journalists for more than a decade.
 He was board President from 2000-2004.
 He has a BA from Stanford and a Master’s in Public Health from Portland State.